0xPolygon/polygon-docs/docs/learn/agglayer.md

 ## AggLayer design

-As mentioned above, the Polygon network topology consists of several L2 chains that are somewhat fragmented when it comes to liquidity.

-The solution to this fragmentation is a single AggLayer, which can be setup as either centralized or decentralized.
+The solution to the current fragmentation is a single AggLayer, which can be setup as either centralized or decentralized.

 This means L2 chains submit proofs and state updates to the AggLayer, where the proofs are aggregated and submitted to Ethereum.